The Tick (2001 TV series): History

 The 2001 sitcom was the first attempt at a live action incarnation of The Tick, a comic book created by Ben Edlund, which had previously been adapted for television as a successful animated series, The Tick, which ran 3 seasons from 1994 to 1996.
 The pilot for the live-action series, completed in May 2000, was written by the four main animated-series writers, Edlund, Randolph Heard, Richard Liebmann-Smith and Chris McCulloch, and directed by Barry Sonnenfeld with production design by Bo Welch.

 Executive producer Larry Charles sought to create a character camaraderie similar to that of Seinfeld.
 He discussed this approach at a July 2000 press conference:

 If the show is perceived as merely a superhero show or merely a superhero parody show, I don't think it's going to work on a weekly basis.
 What's great about the comic book and what was great about the cartoon also has to be great about the live-action show, which is the characters and the interaction of the characters and creating a world that you believe is real.
 It's a world in which the characters being superheroes is almost a secondary consideration, so that the characters are more important than their costumes.

 While working on the pilot episode, Ben Edlund described the series as "closer in tone to the comic book, favoring character over action, painting a superheroic portrait of genuine human lameness."
 It features a parody style similar to the animated series and the bulky Patrick Warburton in the title role.
-Guest stars include Ron Perlman, Christopher Lloyd, Kurt Fuller, Armin Shimerman, and Dave Foley.
+Guest stars include Ron Perlman, Christopher Lloyd, Kurt Fuller, Armin Shimerman, Mike Hagerty, Penn & Teller, and Dave Foley.
 The series also featured appearances by then unknowns T.J.
 Thyne and Missi Pyle.

 The Walt Disney Company inherited Fox's previous children's programming lineup and therefore owned the rights to many of the show's names and trademarks.
 For this reason, American Maid and Die Fledermaus, two major characters in the animated series, were unable to be written into the new show; they were replaced by Captain Liberty and Batmanuel.
 Disregarding the back stories given in both the comic books and animated series, the sitcom has The Tick being tricked into moving to (and protecting) The City after irritating employees of a remote bus station he had sworn to protect.
 It is also more adult oriented, including more sexual innuendo and adult situations.
 As such, the series virtually eliminated action scenes and significantly reduced emphasis on extravagant supervillains, both of which were often featured in the animated series.
 Regarding the mature tone, Edlund expressed his desire for less vulgarity, particularly in a moment of the pilot where The Tick said "Java Devil, you are now my bitch."
 However, Edlund lacked the authority to remove such phrasing.